 Octavia Milner

-Having originally trained as a textile designer and later as a speech and language therapist, Octavia now works full time as an artist.
+Octavia originally trained as a textile designer and later as a speech and language therapist before working full time as an artist.
+She recently moved from London to Devon, where she continues her art practice.

 Website: Octavia Milner